MrChub467/stock-tracker/README.md

 Both of the APIs were very easy to use.
 All that needed to be done was to pass a few pieces of data to it and the API key.
 For example, to get the market news all you need to do is add /news and the category which is set to general to get general market news.

 ### Challenges
-- One of the APIs that I used at the start [Alpha Vantage](https://www.alphavantage.co/documentation/) had a strict limit of 25 API calls per day.
+- One of the APIs that I used at the start, [Alpha Vantage](https://www.alphavantage.co/documentation/), had a strict limit of 25 API calls per day.
 This was not enough especially for testing purposes.
 So I found two different ones that have generous limits of 60 calls per minutes and 100 calls per day.
 - The animations were a pain to figure out.
 It just required a lot of testing to eventually get it right.
 - Creating the search bar auto-complete was a pain.